HasnainSolangi/GIAIC/45-assignments-exercises/README.md

 function call that includes the number of tracks on an album.

-41. Magicians: Make a array of magician’s names.
+41. Magicians: Make an array of magician’s names.
 Pass the array to a function called show_magicians(), which prints the name of each magician in the array.

 42. Great Magicians: Start with a copy of your program from Exercise 39.